est15/CTF-WorkspaceGen/README.md

-#Necessary Tools
-### Zsh -- this is the shell the script was created for
-### xdotool -- launch keyboard shortcuts from the commandd line
+# CTF-WorkspaceGen
+This is a bash script created to automate the process of creating my CTF and Box workspace.

-# ZSHRC Configuration File Required Changes
+## Zshrc Required Changes
-## Update ZSHRC
+### Update ZSHRC
 In order for the terminal title to stay changed the following conditional statement must be added to the precmd()function:
 ```zsh
 precmd() {